Mercedes-Benz S-Class: First generation (W116; 1972)

 In 1972, Mercedes-Benz introduced the W116 line, the first to be officially called the S-Class.
-Produced from 1972 through 1980, the W116 series featured a four-wheel independent suspension and disc brakes.
+Produced from 1972 through 1980, the W116 series featured four-wheel independent suspension and disc brakes.
 The 280, 350, and 450 (4.5L version) models featured SE and SEL versions.
 Production of the W116 totaled 473,035 units.
 This was a groundbreaking sedan for Mercedes-Benz, and for the first time in the company history, the car had an obvious, blatant and outward emphasis on safety placed above a pure styling viewpoint.
 The overall design incorporated numerous safety features developed from the "safety research vehicles" in the mid-to-late 1960s to the very early 1970s.

 These safety features were all newly introduced passenger-car "firsts" on a production vehicle: padded door trim around the windows, heavily padded steering wheel (later to be replaced by an airbag with the Mercedes-Benz abbreviation of SRS standing for the English-language term Supplemental Restraint System), more comprehensive safety padding on the dashboard and around the interior, dual asymmetric windshield wipers, headrests with a center depression to locate the occupant's head in a more central position during a rear impact, a rain-water management system to improve visibility consisting of deep channels on both sides of the windshield and flowing into deeply channeled rain gutters, including similar designs on the side mirrors, rounded body shapes along the edges, such as the tops of the front fenders, etc., designed to ameliorate pedestrian injuries, ribbed rear taillamp lenses which would remain clearer of dirt on the recessed areas, an easy-to-access first aid kit stowed in a recessed compartment on the rear parcel shelf prominently labeled with the universally recognized "cross" symbol which represents "first aid", and several other subtle safety features related to both active and passive safety.
 The Mercedes-Benz S-Class is a classic chauffeur driven car, and has frequently been used as standard by car hire companies.
 It is comfortable and safe as well as elegant looking; ideal for drives across the countryside or high class transport on a night out.